legiongis/crip/README.md

-##Cane River Inventory Package (CRIP)
+##Cane River Inventory Package

-The CRIP is an adaptation of the Heritage Inventory Package (HIP), which was originally developed for the [Historic Places LA](http://www.historicplacesla.org) installation of [Arches, v3.0](http://www.archesproject.org).
-The creation of the CRIP is the result of a project for the [Cane River National Heritage Area](http://www.canerivernha.org) that resulted in the [Cane River Historic Inventory and Map](http://crhim.canerivernha.org).
-Some of the changes made are as follows:
+The Cane River Inventory Package (CRIP) is an adaptation of the Heritage Inventory Package (HIP), which was originally developed for [Historic Places LA](http://www.historicplacesla.org).
+This is an app that functions on top of [Arches, v3.0](http://www.archesproject.org).
+The CRIP is the outcome of a project for the [Cane River National Heritage Area](http://www.canerivernha.org) to create and inventory of historic resources (and more!) in and around historic Natchitoches, LA.
+The resulting implementation of the CRIP can be seen at work in the [Cane River Heritage Inventory and Map](http://crhim.canerivernha.org).

+Some of the changes made in the CRIP are as follows:

 - General rebranding to suit the Cane River National Heritage Area.